 The Crossroads Foster Care & Adoption Program was launched at Christian City in 2018 with the purpose of serving more children in our community.
 When the Crossroads program began, there were 15,000 children in the foster care system in Georgia – a number that had doubled over the previous five years.
 The Department of Children and Family Services is making a concerted effort to find loving homes for all foster children in Georgia and we are pleased to be able to assist in that effort.
-By late 2019, the number of foster children in Georgia had declined to less than 14,000.

 If you are interested in exploring whether foster care is right for you, download this self-assessment questionnaire.
 To apply to be a foster caregiver or adoptive parent, contact Bianca Arnold at email@example.com.